chihiroanihr/COMP479_Fall-2022/P3/README.md

 The purpose of this project is to compile and compute execution time for **naïve indexer** and **SPIMI indexer** constructions, and to retrieve and analyze **BM25 ranked results** and **Boolean unranked results** based on given queries.

 Given the Reuter’s Corpus [_Reuters-21578_](../reuters21578_extracted/), both naïve indexer and SPIMI indexer extract the raw text of each article from the corpus, tokenize the text for all articles, and compose an inverted index, which is then used for **analysis of ranked and unranked retrieval**.

 **IMPORTANT**: The **preprocessing** (i.e. stemming, lowercasing, etc.) was omitted since it was not the necessary topic for this project.
 However, **stop words** removal is implemented during the input query processing and tokenization, in order to retrieve refined results.

-The results for these pipeline steps are specified in [Demo](./deliverables/demo.pdf) file.
+The results for these pipeline steps are specified in the [Demo](./deliverables/demo.pdf) file.

 ### Outline